techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-3.md

 ## Week 3 — Conditionals: If / Else Decisions

 **Focus Concept:** Conditionals (if / else) & Logic
-**Mini-Project:** Rock–Paper–Scissors Game
+**Mini-Project:** Rock–Paper–Scissors

 ---

 ## Objectives
-- Understand that computers can make **decisions** based on conditions.
+- Understand that computers can make **decisions** using `if / else`.
-- Use the `if / else` block to control program flow.
+- Use conditionals to create a 2-way (coin toss) and 3-way (RPS) program.
-- Explore randomness and fairness in computing.
+- Link randomness and fairness to **probability in Maths** and **chance in Science**.
-- Build a Rock–Paper–Scissors game using conditionals and variables.
+- Build a Rock–Paper–Scissors program where the micro:bit chooses randomly.

 ---

 ## Success Criteria
-- I can explain what a **conditional** is (if something is true, then do this; otherwise, do that).
+- I can explain what a **conditional** is.
-- I can predict and test the outcome of a program using `if / else`.
+- I can write a program with `if / else if / else`.
-- I can make my micro:bit play Rock–Paper–Scissors with random choices.
+- I can make the micro:bit display Rock, Paper, or Scissors at random.

 ---

 ## Key Vocabulary & Definitions
-- **Conditional** — code that makes a decision (e.g., *if…then…else*).
+- **Conditional** — code that makes a decision (if…then…else).
-- **Logic** — rules used in decision-making (AND, OR, NOT).
+- **Logic** — rules used in decisions (e.g., AND, OR, NOT).
-- **Variable** — a named value that can change while the program runs (e.g., score).
-- **Random** — an unpredictable number the computer chooses.
+- **Random** — an unpredictable number chosen by the computer.
-- **Fairness** — the idea that each outcome should have an equal chance of happening (probability).
+- **Fairness** — when each outcome has the same chance.
+- **Variable** — a named value that can change during a program (used in extension).

 ---

 ## Resources
-- **Starter activity (Heads/Tails):** [MakeCode Starter Project](#)
+- **Starter (Coin Toss PRIMM):** [link](#)
-- **Main project (RPS):** [Rock–Paper–Scissors V2 Project](https://makecode.microbit.org/projects/rock-paper-scissors-v2){:target="_blank" rel="noopener"}
+- **Main Project (RPS Starter):** [link](https://makecode.microbit.org/projects/rock-paper-scissors-v2){:target="_blank" rel="noopener"}
-- **MakeCode editor:** [makecode.microbit.org](https://makecode.microbit.org){:target="_blank" rel="noopener"}
+- **MakeCode Editor:** [makecode.microbit.org](https://makecode.microbit.org){:target="_blank" rel="noopener"}
-- **Optional Science link:** Probability and fairness in games.

 ---

 ## Equipment
 - BBC micro:bits + USB cables.
 - Chromebooks with internet access.
-- Optional: printed “decision grid” for Rock–Paper–Scissors.
+- Optional: printed Rock–Paper–Scissors decision grid.

 ---

 ## Safety & Setup Notes
-- Safe handling of cables as before.
+- Usual safe handling of devices and cables.
-- Remind pupils to work in pairs for debugging and testing fairness.
+- Remind pupils to play fairly and take turns shaking the micro:bit.

 ---

-## Lesson Flow (≈90 min)
+## Lesson Flow (≈90 minutes)

-**1) Starter — Heads/Tails PRIMM (15 min)**
+**1) Starter — Coin Toss PRIMM (15 min)**
-- Predict what will happen with the coin toss code (`pick random 0–1`).
-- Run the program on simulator & device.
-- Investigate: change range, remove `else`, test fairness.
-- Modify: add icons, sounds, score variable.
-- Discuss: “Is it fair?
-What does random mean?”
+- Pupils predict, run, investigate, and modify a simple coin flip program.
+- Link to fairness and probability (50/50 chance).

 **2) Teach / Model — Rock–Paper–Scissors (10 min)**
-- Show decision grid (Player vs Computer outcomes).
-- Introduce nested `if / else if / else`.
+- Show how 3-way decisions need `if / else if / else`.
-- Highlight that this is a **3-way decision** compared to the 2-way coin toss.
+- Compare with coin toss (2-way).

 **3) Guided Build (30 min)**
-- Shake = random computer choice.
+- Shake = random choice 0–2.
-- Player chooses via buttons (A=Rock, B=Paper, A+B=Scissors).
-- Use `if / else` blocks to decide win/lose/draw.
-- Add a `score` variable.
+- If 0 → Rock, if 1 → Paper, else → Scissors.
+- Display LED icons or patterns.

 **4) Extensions & Challenges (20 min)**
+- Add score variable (track player vs micro:bit).
-- Add sounds or icons for outcomes.
+- Add sound effects or animations.
-- Add “best of 3” scoring system.
-- Stretch: use **radio** for 2-player game.
+- Challenge: display “Win/Lose/Draw” if pupils press a button to enter their own move.

 **5) Share & Reflect (15 min)**
-- Pupils show games to each other.
+- Pupils play RPS against the micro:bit (hands vs LEDs).
-- Class discussion: “How does the micro:bit decide?”
+- Reflect: “Why is the game fair?”
+“How did the micro:bit decide?”
-- Tease Week 4: Variables in more depth.
+- Tease Week 4: variables in more depth.

 ---

 {% include back-to-autumn.html %}
 {% include teacher-notes-link.html week=3 %}